Broken Age: Game development

 The first playable version of the game was released on Steam's Early Access platform in January 2014, allowing Double Fine to obtain revenue from sales to fund the remaining development while gaining additional testing input before releasing a final version of the first act.
 Initial backlash to this announcement led Schafer to clarify that they were not asking for more money to develop the title, and that "we are using our own money to deliver a bigger game than we Kickstarted".
 In the end, the first act was deemed complete and polished enough to graduate from Early Access on January 28, with the second half to be released as a free update later in the year.
 By February 2014, Schafer confirmed that they had obtained enough from sales of Act 1 to complete the development and release of Act 2.

 In October 2014, producer Greg Rice announced that Schafer had finished writing the second act and the game's finale.
 Though the second act was anticipated to be released in 2014, Schafer announced in November 2014 that they needed additional time to ensure the quality of Act 2 met expectations and pushed the release back to early 2015.
 Double Fine was able to use feedback from the first act's release to improve and alter some aspects of the second.
 One complaint of the first act was the simple nature of its puzzles, whose difficulty Double Fine increased for Act 2.
 The team also included a nod to a fan theory that had grown regarding the relation between Shay and Alex as a running joke in the second act.
 The game's finale was planned out from the start, before the game was split into Acts; Schafer said he had taken influence of the end credits of My Neighbor Totoro, which provides epilogue in the form of simple drawings alongside the running credits, to tell the fate of all the characters.
-He preferred this so that the narrative end of the game before the credits could be focused solely on Vella and Shay, instead of having each character appears to speak a line or so as to explain their fate.
+He preferred this so that the narrative end of the game before the credits could be focused solely on Vella and Shay, instead of having each character appear to speak a line or so as to explain their fate.